huland/logseq-notes/pages/Robert C. Martin - Clean Code A Handbook of Agile Software Craftsmanship.md

 				- Getting the right balance of threads typically requires trial an error.
 Early on, fnd ways to time the performance of your system under different confgurations.
 				- Consider allowing it to change while the system is running.
 Consider allowing self-tuning based on throughput and system utilization.
 			- ### Run with More Threads Than Processors
 				- Things happen when the system switches between tasks.
 To encourage task swapping, run with more threads than processors or cores.
-The more frequently your tasks swap, the more likely you’ll encounter code that is missing a critical section or causes deadlock
+The more frequently your tasks swap, the more likely you’ll encounter code that is missing a critical section or causes deadlock.
-				  <==========>
 - Your Highlight on page 219-219 | Added on Friday, June 23, 2023 11:18:01 AM

   Multithreaded code behaves differently in different environments.16 You should run your tests in